Learning to Optimize via Information-Directed Sampling: Introduction

-As we will show through simple analytic examples, the way in which IDS assesses information gain allows it to dramatically outperform UCB algorithms and Thompson sampling.
-Further, by leveraging the tools of our recent information theoretic analysis of Thompson sampling \cite{russo2014info}, we establish an expected regret bound for IDS that applies across a very general class of models and scales with the entropy of the optimal action distribution.
+As we will demonstrate through simple analytic examples, IDS can dramatically outperform UCB algorithms, Thompson sampling, and the knowledge-gradient algorithm.
+Further, by leveraging the tools of our recent information theoretic analysis of Thompson sampling \cite{russo2016info}, we establish an expected regret bound for IDS that applies across a very general class of models and scales with the entropy of the optimal action distribution.
 We also specialize this bound to several classes of online optimization problems, including problems with full feedback, linear optimization problems with bandit feedback, and combinatorial problems with semi-bandit feedback, in each case establishing that bounds are order optimal up to a poly-logarithmic factor.

 We benchmark the performance of IDS through simulations of the widely studied Bernoulli, Gaussian, and linear bandit problems, for which UCB algorithms and Thompson sampling are known to be very effective.
-We find that even in these settings, IDS outperforms UCB algorithms, Thompson sampling, and the knowledge gradient algorithm.
-This is particularly surprising for Bernoulli bandit problems, where Thompson sampling and UCB algorithms are known to be asymptotically optimal in the sense proposed by \citet{lai1985asymptotically}.
+We find that even in these settings, IDS outperforms UCB algorithms and Thompson sampling.
+This is particularly surprising for Bernoulli bandit problems, where UCB algorithms and Thompson sampling are known to be asymptotically optimal in the sense proposed by \citet{lai1985asymptotically}.

-IDS is a stationary randomized policy. {\it Randomized} because the ratio between expected single-period regret and our measure of information gain can be smaller for a randomized action than for any deterministic action. {\it Stationary} because action probabilities are selected based only on the current posterior distribution; this is as opposed to UCB algorithms, for example, which selects actions in a manner that depends on the current time period.
-It is natural to wonder whether randomization plays a fundamental role.
-Our approach to bounding expected regret can be applied to other policies and scales with a policy-dependent statistic we call the {\it information ratio}.
-We establish that randomization is essential to our results because the information ratio can become arbitrarily large for any stationary deterministic policy.